peteroupc/html3dutil/tutorials/surfaces.md

 ### Generating Parametric Curves <a id=Generating_Parametric_Curves></a>

-The HTML 3D Library's `CurveEval` class generates vertices for a parametric curve.
+The HTML 3D Library's `H3DU.CurveEval` class generates vertices for a parametric curve.

 Use code like the following to generate a mesh describing a parametric